HubTou/vuxml/VUXML.3.md

 It tries to follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide for [Python](https://www.python.org/) code.

+## PORTABILITY
+Tested OK under Windows.

+Packaged for FreeBSD as *pyXX-pnu-vuxml*.

 ## HISTORY
 This implementation was made for the [PNU project](https://github.com/HubTou/PNU).